 Sorry folks.
 Nothing sweet this week.
 Why?
 Because I’m consumed by this school Fall Festival I’m co-planning on Saturday.
 You know the one.
 I made this Decorate-a-Pumpkin for it.
-Here’s another activity that my co-chair thought of: Mystery cans.
+Here’s another activity that my co-chair thought of: Halloween Mystery cans.
 You know them, witch’s cupboard?
 Mystery bowls?
 Stick your hand in and guess what gross stuff is in there?
 We’ll have a sign above the cans that reads “Can You Guess What’s Inside?
 Tarantula legs (pipe cleaners), monster eyeballs (grapes), Frankenstein’s ears (dried apricots), Mummy toes (baby carrots), Witch Guts (spaghetti).”
 We haven’t nailed down all the insides yet, but those are some of the ideas.

 Luckily, I’m a coffee drinker.
 So I had plenty of coffee cans to use for this project.
 My greatest inspiration came from the awesome and fabulous Lisa Storms.
 We were just going to use bowls until I saw her post.
 I love the idea of decorating the containers to look like monsters.

 Here are some tips on how I made these:

 I started with a coffee can and removed the labels.

 First, I wrapped colorful paper (black, orange, purple or green) around the coffee can, adhering with glue and scotch tape.